What is Assessment?

 - You will be monitored by video surveillance while testing

-If you would like to practice the Accuplacer (Assessment) for a fee, visit the link below.
-The Accuplacer Online Course and Practice Tests help students to become familiar with all aspects of the college placement test.
-20 full length practice tests in Reading, Sentence Skills, Arithmetic, Elementary Algebra, and College Math are all modeled on the test objectives and study guides presented on the Official Accuplacer Web Site.
+If you would like to practice the Accuplacer (Assessment), visit the link below.
+The Accuplacer Practice Tests help students become familiar with all aspects of the college placement test.
+Full length practice tests in Reading Comprehension, Sentence Skills, WritePlacer, Arithmetic, Elementary Algebra, and College Level Mathematics are all modeled on the Classic Accuplacer sample questions presented on the College Board web site.
 This system helps students become familiar with all aspects of the college placement test.

 What to Bring